josephg/egwalker-paper/reg-text.typ

 The first CRDT for collaborative text editing appeared in 2006 @Oster2006WOOT, and over a dozen text CRDTs have been published since @crdt-papers.
 These algorithms work by giving each character a unique identifier, and using those IDs instead of integer indexes to identify the position of insertions and deletions.
 This avoids having to transform operations, since IDs are not affected by concurrent operations.
-Unfortunately, these IDs need to be held in memory while a document is being edited; even with careful optimisation, this metadata uses more than 10 times more memory than the document text, and makes documents much slower to load from disk.
+Unfortunately, these IDs need to be held in memory while a document is being edited.
+Even with careful optimisation, this metadata uses more than 10 times as much memory as the document text, and makes documents much slower to load from disk.
 Some CRDT algorithms also need to retain IDs of deleted characters (_tombstones_).

 In this paper we propose #if anonymous { algname } else { [_Event Graph Walker_ (#algname)] }, a collaborative editing algorithm that has the strengths of both OT and CRDTs but not their weaknesses.